Hannah Ann Sluss Celebrates Strong Women In New Post

 “I look up to you so much, thank you for being the best role model ever,” one more person gushed.

-Millions of images have flooded social media over the last several days including the hashtag #ChallengeAccepted or #womensupportingwomen.
+Millions of images have flooded social media over the last several days including the hashtags “ChallengeAccepted” or “womensupportingwomen.”
 Lots of big name celebrities have decided to participate in the trend, including Jennifer Aniston.

-Aniston posted a gorgeous black and white picture of herself to Instagram on July 28.
-She used this also as an opportunity to encourage her followers to get out and vote, particularly regarding issues that affect women.
+Aniston posted a gorgeous black-and-white picture of herself to Instagram on July 28.
+She also used this as an opportunity to encourage her followers to get out and vote, particularly regarding issues that affect women.
 The post was a major hit online, earning over 3 million likes, as The Inquisitr previously reported.